Build America Mutual: Inception

 BAM began writing coverage that September, after the New York State Department of Financial Services issued its license.
 The company’s initial focus was issues of less than $75 million.
 According to the state, the company was initially capitalized with $600 million in financing.
 It subsequently expanded to insure some larger issues, and added $100 million to its claims-paying resources through a reinsurance agreement with Fidus Re Ltd.

 Additionally, its mutual model generated capital growth to support growth in the insured portfolio, thus eliminating the need to “go public” to raise capital or to assume risks beyond the core municipal market; and it cited the benefit of collateralized first-loss reinsurance protection for losses up to the first 15% of par on each policy written.

 Ratings

-At BAM's inception, Standard & Poor's Ratings Services (later S&P Global Ratings) assigned BAM an initial bond rating of 'AA' – its third highest—with a stable outlook.

 On June 6, 2017, S&P placed BAM and National Public Finance Guarantee Corp., the third bond insurer, on credit watch with negative implications, saying it “may adjust certain ratings based on a company's competitive strengths or weaknesses relative to its peers.”

-S&P removed the company from credit watch and affirmed its AA rating on June 26, 2017, citing the end of BAM's first five years. “[It] reflects the company’s transition from a ‘startup’ to a ‘mature company’ under S&P's rating criteria for financial guaranty insurers,” said S&P.

-Transparency

-BAM posts a credit profile on every issue it insures in the primary or secondary market.
-They include fundamental information about the bond, economic and demographic information about the credit, and financial information and key ratios.

-Profiles noted with a "PRE" in the Cusip field are provided before the pricing of an issue where BAM has been selected as the insurer, and are intended for use by purchasers of the BAM-insured bonds.
-The company supersedes these with final profiles when the transaction closes.
-BAM updates profiles annually after it receives the obligor's audited financial statements.